 Some routers also come with methods to help you see what you are cutting.
 Routers with lights are nice for improving your field of vision.
 This is especially helpful when making more detailed cuts.

 Dust collection is reall the name of the game when it comes to router features.
 If there is a system to collect dust, less heat will build up in the motor and hence, you’ll have less worry about the tool breaking down.
 If it is in your budget, some of these features make for a more enjoyable woodworking experience.

 You should look for items such as safety guards around the bit as well as how secure the bit is when the router is running.
 Another safety consideration is heat.
 Routers are turning high RPM and can get hot.
 You should look for where the motor is and what part of the machine gets hot.
 If it gets heated by where you place your hands you will want to know before a mistake is made and a hand gets burnt.

-See also: our favorite router tables of 2020.
+See also: our favorite router tables of this year.

 Routers are a very diverse classification of tools and therefore have a wide price range.
 The larger the motor the higher the price.
 The same can be said with the extra functions, the more you add the higher the cost.
 Focus on your needs rather than price.
 Once you run through the checklist of what you want out of a router, you can narrow in on a price range.
 The worst thing that you could do is buy a router for a great price that doesn’t fit your project or your comfort and ability style.

 As you can see there are many different types of routers out in the world for purchase.
 Finding the right router for you depends on many factors, most of which we hoped to highlight for you in this post.

 If you want the best overall router that is powerful, durable, and cuts like a dream for a price that won’t break the bank you should check out the Makita Compact Router Kit.
 If you’re looking for a router that checks those items mentioned before off your list but don’t necessarily need all the power then look into the Enertwist Compact Wood Router.